-Compact soil is a common problem in potted plants, where the volume of soil within the pot becomes too dense and firm.
+Compact soil is a common problem in potted plants, where the planting media within the container become too dense and firm.

-In the natural world?
-The soil is constantly being moved underground by insects and microorganisms.
-This process cannot happen in your pots, and as water passes through the potting soil, it will become compacted.
+In the natural world, insects and microorganisms constantly move and aerate the soil.
+However, this process cannot happen in your containers, and as water passes through the soil, it will become denser and harder.

 If you cannot push a finger effortlessly into the top inch of your soil, it has become compacted and unhealthy.
 Compacted soil is a common problem when using compost that contains peat moss, as this breaks down and becomes compacted over time.

-Your compacted potting soil needs the chance to expand!
-Break it free from the confines of the pot and gently loosen any large, firm lumps of hardened soil.
-To add some structure back into your soil, mix in a generous helping of coconut coir.
+Your compacted soil needs the chance to expand!
+Break it free from the confines of the pot and gently loosen any large, firm lumps.

 Potting soil that smells bad has most likely become waterlogged.
-Most homesteaders we talk to think garden soil is solid – and static.
-But this complex soil ecosystem needs air and water.
-Too much water means that the wrong type of bacteria will thrive, and the good bacteria will all die.
+The complex ecosystem in soil needs air and water.
+Too much water means harmful bacteria will thrive, and the good bacteria will all die.

 3. Poor Plant Growth

 There are many reasons why some plants fail to thrive, but soil quality is often a key culprit.
-If your plants are in perfect environmental conditions but look stunted and poor?
-We bet the potting soil got drained of nutrients.
+If your plants are in perfect environmental conditions but look stunted and poor, the nutrients in the soil have likely become depleted.

 Remember that the soil in pots does not have the same opportunities to regenerate as the soil in the ground.
-The plant will soon take all the available nutrients, leaving a potted plant full of depleted soil.
+The plant will soon take all the available nutrients, and eventually, there will be nothing left for the plant to eat.